eR-Biostat/General-information/README.md

 **Follow us in FACEBOOK:** https://www.facebook.com/ER-BioStat-1463845487001786/

 ## Interested to contribute a course ?
-Contact Ziv Shkedy ziv.shkedy@uhasselt.be
+Contact  us by email erbiostat@gmail.com

 ## Interested to  use the materials in your university ?
-Contact Ziv Shkedy ziv.shkedy@uhasselt.be
+Contact us by email erbiostat@gmail.com